-Some people have difficulty swallowing pills (tablets or capsules), or sometimes take medicines without liquid.
+Some people have difficulty swallowing tablets or capsules, or sometimes take medicines without liquid.
 Tablets or capsules that stay in the esophagus may release chemicals that can irritate the lining of the esophagus.
 This may cause ulcers, bleeding, perforation, and narrowing (strictures) of the esophagus.
-The risk of these types of injuries is higher if you have medical problems involving the esophagus, such as:
+The risk for these types of injuries is higher if you have health problems involving the esophagus.
+Examples are:

 Narrowing of the esophagus (strictures)